Mohamed-hazem-mahrous/HandGestureDoorLock/README.md

 This project utilizes computer vision and hand-tracking techniques to detect hand gestures and unlock a door based on a predefined password.
 The project uses the OpenCV library for video capture and image processing, and it includes a custom module called HandTrackingModule for hand tracking and gesture recognition.

+## HandGesture By One Hande

+You can see the hand gesture for every number in one hand from the HandGestures folder

 ## Features

 - Detects hand gestures in real-time using a webcam.